-- 9. Work on standing and ad hoc committees of the College, as assigned. - 10.
-Support College activities and special events through attendance and/or participation. - 11.
-Comply with all College policies, rules, and regulations. - 12.
-Performs all other duties as assigned by the Associate Dean of Career, Technical and Continuing Education and/or the President.
+- 11. Comply with all College policies, rules, and regulations. - 12.
+Performs all other duties as assigned by the Vice President of Academic Affairs and/or the President.

 The Public Information & Marketing Coordinator is responsible for planning, coordinating, and carrying out the College's marketing, public relations, and public information activities and reports to the President.